Demi Lovato Gives The Dirty Details In New Series

 Those with mental health disorders are much more likely to develop a substance use disorder than the general population.
 One study found that among those with bipolar disorder, 61% had history of a drug or alcohol use disorder.
 Among those with schizophrenia, 47% have a serious problem with drugs or alcohol.
 Using substances to attempt to self-medicate is common for those with mental illness, especially if they do not seek out professional treatment.
 Due to Lovato’s fathers toxicity in Demi and Demi’s mother’s life, Demi had to create distance from him.
 This made his death a heartbreaking revelation, when Lovato’s father died alone and his body was not found for a week and a half.

 Children of parents who struggle with addiction are at a higher risk of developing an addiction themselves.
 Lovato’s mother also opened up about her Xanax misuse.
 When childhood trauma involving abuse and drug misuse is left without professional intervention, it oftentimes presents itself as a repeated cycle when the children grow up.
 Lovato has spoken openly about their own substance abuse and the effects it has had on their life.
-Lovato started using alcohol as a student and tried Cocaine for the first time at age 17.
+Lovato started using alcohol as a student and tried cocaine for the first time at age 17.
 During this time, Lovato was working for the Disney Channel.
-In Lovato’s new documentary, they explained that they used Cocaine and Xanax together.
+In Lovato’s new documentary, they explained that they used cocaine and Xanax together.
 That combination would eventually escalate to even more dangerous drug use.

 The Overdose